YADRO-KNS/ConfigORM/README.md

 connection port = 5000
 ```

-Defining models is similar to ORM's:
+Create connection to the source:
 ```python
 #Config.py